wjayee/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ### Deleting an animal: `delete`
-Deletes the specified animal from the address book.
+Deletes the specified animal from the animal catalog.

 **Format:**
 <box>delete INDEX</box>